uwsbel/autonomy-toolkit/_sources/setup.md.txt

 # Setup

-The AV Toolkit has two software elements: the command line interface (CLI) and the Python package.
+The Autonomy Toolkit has two software elements: the command line interface (CLI) and the Python package.
 The CLI and Python package are installed in the same way.

 Setup and installation information is provided in this guide.

 ## Prerequisites

-Before you can install the `avtoolbox` package, you will need to install a few other packages.
+Before you can install the `autonomy-toolkit` package, you will need to install a few other packages.
 Please see the linked installation instructions before continuing.
 - Python >= 3.8.2: [Further details below](#python-environments)
 - [Docker](https://docker.com): [Installation instructions](https://docs.docker.com/get-docker/)
 - [docker compose v2](https://docs.docker.com/compose/): [Installation instructions](https://docs.docker.com/compose/cli-command/)